xxmichaellong/ptcg-sim/README.md

 # ptcg sim
-how to run it locally
+-instructions for local testing to be added